Consumer Medicine Information

 Tell your doctor if you currently have an infection.

-If you use Arthrexin while you have an infection, the capsules or may hide some of the signs of an infection.
-This may make
+ARTHREXIN may hide some of the signs of an infection.
+This may make you think, mistakenly,

 Taking other medicines